alessandroparcoacquedotti-cloud/Lilith-Architecture/README.md

 - operational endpoints
 - calibrated production artifacts

-The focus of this repository is software engineering, validation, replayability, governance, and auditability.
+The focus of this repository is software engineering, validation, replayability, governance and auditability.

 ---